theSafdarAwan/find-extender.nvim/README.md

 This Plugin extend's the capability of **find** and **till** commands.

+> NOTE: This Plugin only finds pattern's in the current line.

 ## ✨ Features

 - extends the find characters limit to `2` characters form `1`.